wichtounet/etl/README.rst

 * vflip: Flip the vector or the matrix vertically
 * fflip: Flip the vector or the matrix horizontally and verticaly.
 It is the equivalent of hflip(vflip(x))
+* sub: Return a sub part of the matrix.
+The first dimension is forced to a special value.
+It works with matrices of any dimension.
 * dim/row/col: Return a vector representing a sub part of a matrix (a row or a col)
 * reshape: Interpet a vector as a matrix